johnmccabe44/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
- Detection of credit card fraud using clasical ML techniques
+ Detection of credit card fraud using classical ML techniques